bbopt/HyperNOMAD/README.md

 # A tutorial on hyperparameter optimization of deep neural networks with HYPERNOMAD
 *****

-HYPERNOMAD is a Python package dedicated to the hyperparameter optimization of deep neural networks.
+HYPERNOMAD is a C++ and Python package dedicated to the hyperparameter optimization of deep neural networks.
 The package contains a blackbox specifically designed for this problematic and provides a link with the NOMAD software used for the optimization.
 The blackbox takes as inputs a list of hyperparameters, builds a corresponding deep neural network in order to train, validate and test it on a specific data set before returning the test error as a mesure of performance.
 NOMAD is then used to minimize this error.
 The following appendix provides an overview of how to use the HYPERNOMAD package.

 The following tutorial shows the different steps to take in order to run HYPERNOMAD on a first example.
 The complete functionalities of HYPERNOMAD are described in the [documentation](https://hypernomad.readthedocs.io/en/latest/).